-A tentatively selected plan (TSP) has been identified; however, the NFS has indicated that they may not support the plan due to the high residual risk with the proposed project in place.
-CAP study termination is pending based on additional coordination with the Non-Federal Sponsor.
+A TSP has been identified; however, the NFS has indicated that they may not support the plan due to the high residual risk with the proposed project in place.
+The project team is working with the NFS to evaluate smaller subsets of the TSP for potential further study or CAP study termination may be pursued if a viable FRM solution is not identified.

 Summarized Federal Financial Data (\$000)

-Allocations thru FY 17 250
+Allocations thru FY23 350

-FY 18 Allocation 0

-FY 19 Allocation 100

-FY 20 Allocation 0

-FY21 Allocation 0
+FY24 Allocation 0

-Balance to Complete 0
+Balance to Complete TBD

-Atlantic City, NJ (Erosion Hot Spot)
+Absecon Inlet: Atlantic City, NJ (Erosion Hot Spot)